 The hybrid system applications in Erzin NGCCPP has also been accelerated in 2021.
 The installation of 7.8 MW solar powerplant, which directly affects the internal consumption.
+The process continues in 2022.

 (C4.3c) What methods do you use to drive investment in emissions reduction activities?